WynnBET Seeks Arizona Sports Betting Access Via San Carlos Apache Tribe

-Arizona sports betting is expected to go live Sept.
-9 as the regulators are currently preparing the regulation, following the comment period on the rules draft closed June 21.
+Arizona sports betting is expected to go live on Sept.
+9 as the regulators are currently preparing the regulation, following the comment period on the rules draft closed on June 21.

-Earlier in April, Arizona Gov. Doug Ducey signed a sports betting bill into law that would allow sports betting first time to the state through tribes and professional sports teams.
+Earlier in April, Arizona Gov. Doug Ducey signed a sports betting bill into law that would allow sports betting first time in the state through tribes and professional sports teams.

 Key Details of the Partnership